-Our results suggest the prevailing influence on leatherback captures within the SLL fishery was most likely location.
-The objective of this project was not to design or recommend a spatial-temporal closure to reduce leatherback bycatch, but to further understand the fishery and patterns of leatherback capture reporting.
-If a closed area was required, an analysis approach using clustering might be considered as it naturally defines boundaries through binary splits of the data.
-Internationally, the preferred approach for bycatch mitigation is to develop spatial distribution models (SDMs) for spatial risk assessments (e.g., DiMatteo et al. 2024, Lopez et al. 2024), of which the GAM used here is one version.
+Internationally, the preferred approach for bycatch mitigation is to develop spatial distribution models (SDMs) for spatial risk assessments (e.g., DiMatteo et al. 2024, Lopez et al. 2024).
 For New Zealand, there are now three versions of an SDM; this study, Dunn et al. (2023), and Siders et al. (2024), all of which are slightly different.
 A reliable risk assessment requires a credible and accepted SDM, which ideally needs to be tested with fishery independent data (e.g., telemetry, aerial surveys), especially given the New Zealand fishery dependent data are limited (n = 239 leatherbacks in n = 37 636 fishing records).
 Such an approach could also be extended into a more holistic and integrated multispecies approach (e.g., EcoCast, https://coastwatch.pfeg.noaa.gov/ecocast/map_product.html).

-Six records of leatherback captures were found south of 42° S, which may be the most southern known records for leatherback globally.
+Six records of leatherback captures were found south of 42° S, which may be amongst the most southern known records for leatherbacks globally.
 These records were all off the west coast South Island, with the furthest south occurring in March 2013 at 43.5° S and at a vessel-reported sea surface temperature (SST) of 17.8° C. Off Chile, the most southern record of a free-swimming leatherback was reported at 38° 39' S, and possibly to 42° S (Donoso & Dutton, 2010).
-Hazel et al. (2024) reported leatherback captures around the south coast of Tasmania, close to 44° S.
+Hazel et al. (2024) reported leatherback captures around the south coast of Tasmania at similar latitudes and close to 44° S.

 Satellite tagging data suggests that leatherbacks using different nesting beaches may have different migration routes leading to different probabilities of encountering New Zealand fisheries (Figure 4-1).
 For example, Indonesian leatherbacks may enter New Zealand waters via Australia and the Tasman Front, travel across the top of the North Island and down through the Bay of Plenty (Benson et al. 2011).
 However, leatherbacks from the Solomon Islands may enter New Zealand waters from a more oceanic direction, and encounter less fishing effort enroute to Chatham Rise (Peter Waldie, unpublished data).
-Currently it is not known whether the Bay of Plenty is actually a key foraging site for leatherbacks, or whether the surface long line fishery effort concentrated in the area is capturing migrating.
+Currently it is not known whether the Bay of Plenty is actually a key foraging site for leatherbacks, or whether the surface long line fishery effort concentrated in the area is capturing migrating turtles.
 The aerial leatherback habitat survey scheduled for austral summer 2025 should help to provide more information on the habitat in the Bay of Plenty region.
 Regardless of the stock composition, all subpopulations in the Pacific and Indian Oceans are at high risk of extinction (National Marine Fisheries Service & U.S. Fish and Wildlife Service 2020).

 Figure 4-1: Distribution of surface longline fishing effort (events) for all years combined (2008-2023), by 0.2° latitude and longitude cells.
 Darker cells indicate more effort.
 The broken line indicates the 1000 m isobath.
-The red arrows are indicative of the satellite (telemetry) tracks for Indonesian nesting leatherbacks (Benson et al. 2011), and dark blue arrows indicative of the satellite tracks of Solomon Islands nesting leatherbacks (P. Waldie, tags released 2022-23, unpublished data).
+The red arrows are (hand drawn) indicative of the satellite (telemetry) tracks for Indonesian nesting leatherbacks (Benson et al. 2011), and dark blue arrows indicative of the satellite tracks of Solomon Islands nesting leatherbacks (P. Waldie, tags released 2022-23, unpublished data).